Receptor-01/TPT-Product-Spider/README.md

 ## Scripts Description

-`spider-1-script.py`
+### `spider-1-script.py`

-Purpose: Scrapes product-level data (Title, Price, Grade Levels, Product Link) from all pages of your TPT store.
+- **Purpose**: Scrapes product-level data (Title, Price, Grade Levels, Product Link) from all pages of your TPT store.

-Output: Writes to Spider-2-Data.xlsx, creating or updating columns for each new scrape to track price changes over time. spider-2-script.py
+- **Output**: Writes to **Spider-2-Data.xlsx**, creating or updating columns for each new scrape to track price changes over time.

+---

+### `spider-2-script.py`
-Purpose: Scrapes store-wide data (5-Star Rating, Number of Reviews, Followers, and Number of Products).
+- **Purpose**: Scrapes store-wide data (5-Star Rating, Number of Reviews, Followers, and Number of Products).
-Output: Writes to Spider-1-Data.xlsx, appending a new row with a timestamp each time you run it.
+- **Output**: Writes to **Spider-1-Data.xlsx**, appending a new row with a timestamp each time you run it.

+---

-Data Storage
+## Data Storage

-Spider-2-Data.xlsx: Stores product-level details.
+- **Spider-2-Data.xlsx**: Stores product-level details.
 Each run adds new columns for updated price info, so you can track historical changes.
-Spider-1-Data.xlsx: Stores store-wide stats.
+- **Spider-1-Data.xlsx**: Stores store-wide stats.
 Each run creates a new row with fresh metrics and a timestamp.

+---

-Troubleshooting
+## Troubleshooting

-Chrome Driver Issues: Ensure that webdriver_manager is installed.
-If behind a firewall, you may need special permissions.
+- **Chrome Driver Issues**: Ensure that `webdriver_manager` is installed.
+If you’re behind a firewall, you may need special permissions.
-Excel File Errors: Close the Excel file if open; ensure you have read/write permissions.
+- **Excel File Errors**: Close the Excel file if it’s open; ensure you have read/write permissions.
-Selectors/Elements Not Found: The TPT site might update its layout or class names.
-Inspect and adjust the script's CSS selectors or XPaths accordingly.
+- **Selectors/Elements Not Found**: The TPT site might update its layout or class names.
+Inspect and adjust the scripts’ CSS selectors or XPaths as needed.